QClash

+The QClash is the Australian rules football derby between the two Queensland-based teams in the Australian Football League (AFL), the Brisbane Lions and Gold Coast Suns.
+The derby has been staged, usually twice-annually, since 2011, when Gold Coast defeated Brisbane in the inaugural match, which attracted a then-record pay-tv viewership.
+As of 2025 the Lions have been the dominant side in the rivalry, winning 22 matches to the Suns' 8.

+Various nicknames for the QClash have entered mainstream usage, including the Pineapple Grapple, Banana Bash, and Sunshine Stoush.

 Background

 The QClash was promoted by the league, the clubs and the football media as a name for the game, in similar terms to the other local derbies that exist in the AFL, such as the Western Derby and Showdown.

 The medal for the player adjudged best on ground in the QClash is awarded the Marcus Ashcroft Medal.
 It is named after former footballer Marcus Ashcroft, who played junior football on the Gold Coast for Surfers Paradise/Southport and 318 VFL/AFL games for the Brisbane Bears/Lions between 1989 and 2003.
 He was the first Queenslander to play 300 VFL/AFL games and later served as a coach and administrator for the Gold Coast Suns.
-Former Brisbane captain Dayne Beams and current Gold Coast captain Touk Miller have won the medal a record three times.
+Current Gold Coast captain Touk Miller has won the medal a record four times.

 The trophy awarded to the winner of the game is currently known as the "QClash Trophy".
-The trophy is a "traditional style" looking silver cup with a wooden base and a plaque.
-The plaque's inscription reads from left to right, "Brisbane Lions AFC", "QCLASH", "Gold Coast Suns FC".
+The trophy is a traditional-looking silver cup with a wooden base and a plaque.
+The plaque's inscription reads from left to right, "Brisbane Lions AFC, QCLASH, Gold Coast Suns FC".